kuchnaya-hub/maroon-broccoli/src/pages/index.md

             url: /features
       - title: Feature 2
         content: >
-          Select the product and add it inside the app and it will automatically create the video of the product
+          Select the product, add it inside the app and it will automatically create the video of the product
         image_alt: lorem-ipsum
         actions: []